magnus-lycka/mail2alert/README.md

 ## GoCD settings

+First of all, there are two settings which are needed in the GoCD server:
+  - In Admin => Server Configuration=> Email Notification, configure hostname and port to send emails to mail2alert.

+  - For some user, in Preferences => Notifications set email to a value which can be used to identify emails by mail2alert as described below, and set one filter for the user to `[Any Pipeline] [Any Stage] All All`
+    - To Be IInvestigated: Does this user need read permissions on all pipelines groups?

 Our idea is that GoCD pipeline configurations can have a parameter whose name starts with `MAIL2ALERT_`.
 For instance `MAIL2ALERT_BREAKS` or `MAIL2ALERT_FIXED_1`.
 The part after